About Our School

 In 1997 the Western campus was closed and what was the Eastern campus became the school’s only site.
 Recent years have seen significant development of the CBHS buildings and surrounds.
-The next exciting redevelopments to our school will begin later in 2020, with our Student Services/Administration/Science building as well as the Arts and Resource Centre buildings to receive a much-needed upgrade.
+The next exciting redevelopments to our school began in late 2020, with our Student Services/Administration/Science building as well as the Arts and Resource Centre buildings receiving a much-needed upgrade.
 Our values underpin our commitment to providing young people with high quality teaching and learning programs in engaging and supportive environments.
-These new environments will also help us to accommodate our year 7 students come 2022.
+These new environments have also helped us to accommodate our year 7 students in 2022.

 From the early days until now, our school has nurtured many highly successful individuals.
 A high priority has always been to create a caring atmosphere and to establish effective relationships between staff and students.
 We are proud to say this remains a high priority for CBHS which is reflected in our vision to create a culture that promotes an inclusive community and provides a safe place for all.
 Our Principal Mr Graham Clark, his dedicated leadership team, teachers and support staff work tirelessly to ensure the wellbeing of students is at the centre of everything we do.